 - 1. Percent of population that is a race other than non-Hispanic White - 2.
 Percent of households that speak a language other than English at home - 3.
 Percent of population ≥25 who lack a bachelor's degree - 4.
 Percent of households that are renters - 5.
 Percent of households paying >30% or more of their gross income on housing - 6.
-Per capita income he color palette of the map visualizes the six levels of d w many variables were present in each block group.
+Per capita income

+In Figure 29 on page 22, the color palette of the map visualizes the six levels of displacement vulnerability based on how many variables were present in each block group.